What is a bazaar?

 The sellers in a bazaar are independent business owners.
 They each source their own products to resell.
 Many make the items themselves or get them from local craftspeople.
 Others travel to buy merchandise they think will be popular.

-Rent for a shop or stand in the bazaar is usually cheap compared to other retail spaces.
-This lower cost lets sellers offer their products at lower prices too.
+Rent for a shop or stand in the bazaar is usually cheaper than for other retail spaces.
+This lower cost lets sellers offer their products at lower prices, too.
 The lack of regulation also removes extra costs that might come from taxes, employee wages, etc.

 Bazaars make money by charging sellers a rental fee for their shops.
 Some also charge admission fees to shoppers.
-But the individual sellers keep whatever profits they make from their own sales.
+But the individual sellers keep the profits from their own sales.

-There is a lot of competition between sellers since many sell similar products.
-They compete to attract shoppers to their own stand instead of others.
-Sellers use tactics like shouting, decorations and special offers to get noticed.
+There is a lot of competition among sellers, as many sell similar products.
+They compete to attract shoppers to their own stand rather than others’.
+Sellers use tactics like shouting, decorations, and special offers to get noticed.

-However, sellers also often cooperate with each other.
-Many form associations to advocate for their needs to bazaar management.
+However, sellers often also cooperate with one another.
+Many form associations to advocate for their needs to the bazaar management.
 They work together to bring in more shoppers overall to the bazaar.

 Benefits of Bazaars